Farouk1511/project-management-tool/README.md

 - Add ability to decide what color for new projects - done

 *19/09/24*
-- Ability to Create, Read, Update and Delete Project related pages - in progress
+- Ability to Create, Read, Update and Delete Project related pages - done

 *08/10/24*
 - Create update page for project - done

+*09/10/24*
+- Create delete page for project - done